Fanur1991/IT-Academy-sprint_6-Dice_Game-TS-Nodejs-Mongo-Postgresql-React/README.md

 # Dice Game Full-Stack Application

-Dice game using clean architecture and a lot of techonologies.
-You will win the game if you get a 7, any other result will be a lost game.
-This project integrates both frontend and backend components with two databases (MongoDB and PostgreSQL).
-The application allows users to register, login, play the dice game, and view various statistics.
+This project is a comprehensive dice game application where winning is achieved by rolling a seven.
+Any other result is considered a loss.
+The application consists of both frontend and backend components and utilizes two databases: MongoDB and PostgreSQL.
+The features of the application include user registration and authentication, gameplay for dice, and viewing various statistics.

+You can access the postman documentation [here](server/docs/sprint-6.postman_collection.json) and the API endpoints [here](./API.md).

 ## Technologies